Learn the basics of using the drawing tools in Adobe Illustrator, including how to use the Pencil and Curvature tools, how to edit paths, and more.

 - Paths are made of anchor points that connect with line segments.

-- Select paths for editing with the Selection tool in the Tools panel.
+- You select paths for editing with the Selection tool in the Tools panel.
 A bounding box appears around the entire path for transforming.

 - The Direct Selection tool in the Tools panel is used to select anchor points and paths.